sniper15867/Nehit-Pahuja/README.md

 Aspiring Software Developer | Video Editor

 Passionate about coding and creativity, I’m learning C, C++, Java, and Python while exploring problem-solving through hackathons.
 I also have experience as a video editor (DaVinci Resolve and after effects), having worked as an creative director for a clothing brand.
 Always eager to learn and innovate, I look forward to new opportunities to grow and collaborate.
+Currently working on an app for college students to lookup there academics and sell things.

 ## 🌐 Socials: